-- Determining the appointment, compensation, evaluation and termination of the Company's independent auditors. - •Reviewing and discussing with management and the independent auditors the annual audited financial statements and quarterly financial statements of the Company. - •Overseeing the performance of the Company's internal audit function. - •Reviewing the scope of audits to be performed by the internal audit function and monitoring progress. - •Reviewing the Company's financing strategy and activities, investment policies and matters relating to its financial condition. - Discussing policies with respect to risk assessment and risk management. - Reviewing significant findings or unsatisfactory internal audit reports or audit problems or difficulties encountered by independent auditors in the course of the audit work. - •Reviewing major issues regarding the Company's accounting principles and internal controls. - •Reviewing the business ethics and anticorruption program and implementation and effectiveness of the Company's Code of Conduct.
+- Determining the appointment, compensation, evaluation and termination of the Company's independent auditor. - Reviewing and discussing with management and the independent auditor the annual audited financial statements and guarterly financial statements of the Company. - Overseeing the performance of the Company's internal audit function. - Reviewing the scope of audits to be performed by the internal audit function and monitoring progress. - Reviewing significant findings or unsatisfactory internal audit reports, audit problems or difficulties encountered by independent auditors in the course of the audit work. - Reviewing significant issues regarding the Company's accounting principles and internal controls. - Discussing policies and processes with respect to risk assessment and risk management. - Reviewing the business ethics and anticorruption program, and the implementation and effectiveness of the Company's Code of Conduct.

-Additional information on the Audit & Finance Committee's processes and procedures for consideration of the ratification of our independent auditor can be found in the Audit & Finance Committee Report on page 19.
+Additional information on the Audit Committee's processes and procedures for consideration in the ratification of our independent auditor can be found in the Audit Committee Report on page 19.